ans-hub/game_engine_sr/README.md

 # Game engine with software renderer

 This repository contains implementation of software game engine.
 The main idea of this game engine was to study different algorithms (graphics, games, etc), using vurtual linear addressed video buffer.
 This means that all the manipulations with the graphics (math, transformation, rasterisation, etc.) you must perform manually.
 And only then you will send data to the video memory.
+Game engine uses left-handed coordinate system (+z forward in screen) and math lib with column ordered matrices.

 ## Linear video buffer implementation

 The idea of using abstract linear addressed video buffer was taken from the book of Andre LaMothe.
-And implementation on this buffer under the linux was the problem that I faced.

 In my implementation the linear video buffer is an abstraction consisting of an array in the system memory with a step of 4 bytes to store the pixel color in the format `ARGB (byte-ordered)`.
 Usually buffer has size is evaluated as *window_width x widnow_height x bytes_per_pixel*.

 The linear buffer has the following interface:
 - `operator[]` - allows you to access and write to the buffer data